Who is Shakyamuni Buddha?

 Shakyamuni statues portray the real Buddha of our time.
 Unfortunately, to the mind of western civilization this concise definition leaves many questions unanswered.
 However, it is easy to explain who Shakyamuni Buddha really was by giving a brief overview.

 Furthermore, “Buddha” is the Pali term for “the Enlightened one”.
 As a result, the words “Shakyamuni” and “Buddha” could be considered synonyms.
-Although Shakyamuni Buddha is a better way to refer to him because it is doubtful any of us are on a first name basis with the Buddha.
-But the Shakyamuni meaning is actually much more extensive than this because he was a special kind of Buddha – Sammasambuddha. (see below)
+Nonetheless, the Shakyamuni meaning is actually much more extensive than this because he was a special kind of Buddha – Sammasambuddha.
+Read more below to learn all about the important life of the original Buddha of our time.

 Shakyamuni Statues Depict the “Buddha of our Time”